inab/disease_perception/REST/README.md

 ```

   If you open http://localhost:5000/api , you can test the API using [Swagger UI](https://swagger.io/swagger-ui/).
 The API definition is reachable at http://localhost:5000/api/swagger.json

+* This directory holds a FastCGI executable, so it can be integrated into an Apache instance.
+Please follow the instructions of API integration into Apache in [INSTALL.md](INSTALL.md).